ValPaliy/valticus/input/posts/GNU on Windows (GoW) - Linux commands in Windows.md

 ---
 Title: GNU on Windows (GoW) - Linux commands in Windows
-Description: Did you know there's a way to execute Linux commands on Windows?
+Description: Did you know there's a way to execute Linux commands in Windows?
 Read on to find out how.
 Published: 2021-04-19
 Author:
   - Val Paliy